-Tag Applies To attribute name Operation with stereotype property or event Description: The name of the variable behind this property or event. generic Operation generie Description: Defines the generic parameters for this Operation. a an ani a Constraints Tampelated Class or Interfere Organition with the commis genericConstraints Templated Class or Interface, Operation with tag generic Description: Defines the constraints on the generic parameters for this Operation. initonly Attribute Description: Corresponds to the 'initonly' keyword.
-Description.
-Corresponds to the lintonly keyword. literal Attribute Description: Corresponds to the literal keyword. managedType Class with stereotype reference, value or enumeration; Interface Description: Corresponds to either the 'class' or 'struct' keyword.
+Tag Applies To attribute name Operation with stereotype property or event Description: The name of the variable behind this property or event. generic Operation 8 Description: Defines the generic parameters for this Operation. genericConstraints Templated Class or Interface, Operation with tag generic generie constraints Description: Defines the constraints on the generic parameters for this Operation. initonly Attribute Intomy Description: Corresponds to the 'initonly' keyword. literal Attribute interal Description: Corresponds to the literal keyword. managedType Class with stereotype reference, value or enumeration; Interface Description: Corresponds to either the 'class' or 'struct' keyword.

-- The typedef and anonymous tags are not used - The property get/property set stereotypes are not used - The Pure property of an operation corresponds to the keyword abstract
+- The typedef and anonymous tags are not used - The property get/property set stereotypes are not used - The Pure property of an operation corresponds to the keyword abstract Delphi Conventions

-Delphi Conventions